 2.1.2 Age differentiation as indicator of child centeredness

 The best interests of the child provision is applicable to all children under 18 years of age.
 It also goes without saying that the needs and interests of a transgressing 7 year old learner and a transgressing 17 year old learner would in all likelihood be substantially different.
 These sentiments are captured in the Child Justice Act which has an explicit focus on the developmental abilities and needs of children of different ages who transgress.
 Although criminal capacity should not and could not play a decisive role in school discipline the developments regarding the criminal capacity of children should at least have sensitised the legislator and educational authorities to the need to re-evaluate the appropriateness of the one-size-fits-all-learners-and-children approach of section 8 and 9 of the Schools Act.
-It is apposite to note that the criminal capacity of children were raised from the common law seven years of age to 10 years of age and that children older as 10 years of age and under 14 years are presumed to lack the required criminal capacity.
+It is apposite to note that the criminal capacity of children were raised from the common law seven years of age to 10 years of age and that children older than 10 years of age and under 14 years are presumed to lack the required criminal capacity.
 Furthermore, the legislator is required to re-evaluate the increased age of criminal capacity within five years of the commencement of the act to determine whether the age of criminal capacity should not be increased even further.

 Unlike the Child Justice Act the Schools Act does not make a distinction between different age groups of learners.
 The age of learners is mentioned only with regard to the admission of learners to school and the compulsory school going age of learners.
 In what follows the impact of the lack of age differentiation on the realisation of the child’s best interest will be illustrated with reference to over-aged learners and learners of compulsory school going age and those above the compulsory school going age.